Colorado Wolf Management Working Group

 As a part of this process, Meridian organized and facilitated public meetings around the state to solicit feedback on the recommendations, documenting thousands of public comments.
 The unlikely partnerships and dialogue we forged not only resulted in a wolf management plan, but also established the foundation for subsequent collaboration over other divisive land and wildlife challenges in Colorado.

-Learn more about the team who led the Colorado Wolf Management Working Group
+Learn more about the team that led the Colorado Wolf Management Working Group project.